 Desert destinations like Phoenix and Tucson used to be top locales for those who had bad allergies.
-Thousands of allergy suffers heeded their doctor’s advice, headed West and moved to Arizona.
+Thousands of allergy sufferers heeded their doctor’s advice, headed West and moved to Arizona.
 Perhaps because they longed for the comforts of home, they brought their plants—and pollen—with them, and now Phoenix and Tucson are among the worst cities for spring allergies.

 Why is Allergy Season in Arizona So Bad?